UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 8: Sequence diagram showing the main gameplay flow.</strong>
 </p>

 Once a level starts, the system loads the selected map and begins the wave process.
-Player actions such as placing or upgrading towers are not only visual updates.
-The game also checks **valid tower slots**, available **gold**, and the current scene state before changing the active objects.
+When the player places or upgrades a tower, the game checks the tower slot, available **gold** and current scene state before changing active objects.

-The diagram also helped us understand the repeated combat loop.
-Enemies spawn and move along the path, while towers search for targets and attack enemies in range.
-At the same time, the system updates projectiles, effects, player health and win-or-loss conditions.
-Even though these parts are split across different files in the code, they need to work together every frame.
+The diagram also helped us see the repeated combat loop more clearly.
+Enemies move along the path, towers search for targets, projectiles and effects update, and the game checks health and victory or defeat conditions.
+Although these systems are split across different files, they must work together every frame.

-Pause control is included because it interrupts this normal loop.
-When the pause menu opens, gameplay updates need to stop, but the menu itself still has to respond to player input.
-This showed us that scene control and gameplay logic are connected, not completely separate.
+Pause control is included because it interrupts normal gameplay.
+When the pause menu opens, gameplay updates stop, but the menu still needs to respond to input.
+This showed that scene control and gameplay logic are connected.

-Overall, the behavioural diagram helped us check whether the design supported a full player journey, from opening the game to reaching victory or defeat.

 ## 3.4 Design Reflection

-Overall, the design was simple but practical.
-Using p5.js meant that a repeated frame update was natural, so the `draw()` loop became a clear place to update enemies, towers, effects and game state.
-This matched the type of game we were building.
+The design was simple, but it suited the project. p5.js already uses a repeated update loop, so `draw()` became a natural place to update enemies, towers, effects and game state.

 The strongest part of the design was the data-driven structure.
-Tower statistics, enemy values, map routes and wave configurations were stored separately from most of the gameplay logic.
-This made balancing easier after testing, because we could adjust values such as **damage**, **range**, **health**, **speed** and **spawn timing** without rewriting the whole system.
+Tower statistics, enemy values, map routes and wave configurations were stored separately from most gameplay logic.
+This made balance changes easier after testing.

 The modular file structure also helped the team work more clearly.
-For example, tower behaviour, enemy behaviour, wave control, sound and UI support were placed in different files.
-This made the project easier to understand than putting everything into one script.
+Tower behaviour, enemy behaviour, wave control, sound and UI support were placed in different files instead of one large script.

 The main weakness was that `sketch.js` still became too large by the end of the project.
 It handled scene switching, player input, UI actions and some gameplay control at the same time.
-If we continued development, we would split scene management and UI interaction into separate modules.
-This would make the central game loop easier to read and reduce the risk of small UI changes affecting unrelated gameplay logic.
+If we continued development, we would split scene management and UI interaction into smaller modules.

 # Implementation